Algorithm Configuration for Structured Pfaffian Settings: Related work

-Online learning for data-driven algorithm design is generally a challenging task due to the discontinuity and piece-wise structure of the utility functions encountered.
-Most works provide learning guarantees in this setting by verifying the dispersion of the utility function sequence, a sufficient condition proposed by Balcan et al. \cite{balcan2018dispersion} stating that the discontinuity of the sequence is not highly concentrated in any small region.
-However, verifying the dispersion property is generally challenging.
-Balcan et al. \cite{balcan2020semi} provides a tool for verifying the dispersion property, targeting cases where the discontinuity is described by the roots of random polynomials for one-dimensional hyperparameters or algebraic curves in the two-dimensional case.
-Balcan and Sharma \cite{balcan2021data} then generalize this, providing a tool for discontinuities described by algebraic varieties in higher-dimensional cases.
+Online learning for data-driven algorithm design is generally a challenging task due to the discontinuity and piecewise structure of the utility functions.
+Most prior work provides learning guarantees in this setting by verifying the {\it dispersion} of the utility function sequence, a sufficient condition proposed by \citet{balcan2018dispersion}, roughly stating that the discontinuity of the sequence is not highly concentrated in any small region of the hyperparameter domain.
+However, verifying the dispersion property is generally challenging. \citet{balcan2020semi} provided a tool for verifying the dispersion property, targeting cases where the discontinuity is described by the roots of random polynomials for one-dimensional hyperparameters or algebraic curves in the two-dimensional case. \citet{balcan2021data} generalized this by providing a tool for discontinuities described by algebraic varieties in higher-dimensions. \citet{sharma2020learning} show no-regret online learning under dispersion with respect to more challenging dynamic baselines, and \citet{Sharma2024NoIR} establishes how to obtain low internal regret in the data-driven setting.
+Our dispersion based results in this work imply online learning in these settings as well, using their results. \citet{Sharma2025OfflinetoonlineHT} show how to tune hyperparameters in online bandit learning algorithms using data-driven algorithm design. \cite{Balcan2021LearningtolearnNP} establish connections between this line of work and online meta-learning.